spinnaker/spinnaker.github.io/setup/security/authorization/index.md

 ### Accounts
-In the dark ages (prior to Fiat), only accounts could be restricted.
-Clouddriver is the “one source of truth” for accounts, so Fiat reaches out to Clouddriver to gather the list of available accounts.
+In the dark ages (before Fiat), only accounts could be restricted.
+Because Clouddriver is the source of truth for accounts, Fiat reaches out to Clouddriver to gather the list of available accounts.
 To add access restrictions to an account, update your `halconfig` to include the `requiredGroupMembership` field.

 ```bash
 PROVIDER= # Your cloud provider